lsterzinger/2022-modeling-tenuous-arctic-clouds/README.md

 NOTE: Data is not included in this repository.
 To download required data, run `./get_model_data.sh` and `./get_obs_data.sh`.

-A Conda environment is included, install and launch a Jupyter Lab instance with:
+A Conda environment is included.
+If you do not have conda installed, I recommend [miniconda](https://docs.conda.io/en/latest/miniconda.html).
+Create the environment and launch a Jupyter Lab instance with:
 ```
 conda create env -f environment.yml
 conda activate arctic-clouds-plots